 The spectrum analyzer did not support the prescribed resolution bandwidth of 50 MHz.
 However, when a peak measurement is required, it is acceptable to use a resolution bandwidth other than the 50 MHz specified in 47 CFR Part 15, Subpart F. The resolution bandwidth for this measurement was set to 3 MHz.
-The measurement was centered on the frequency at which the highest radiated emission occurred, $f_M$ .
+The measurement was centered on the frequency at which the highest radiated emission occurred, f_M .
 The video bandwidth was 3 MHz.

-Since a resolution bandwidth other than 50 MHz was employed, the peak EIRP limit has to be adjusted by the resolution bandwidth ratio of $20\log(RBW/50)\text{dB}$ , where RBW is the resolution bandwidth used for the measurement expressed in MHz.
+Since a resolution bandwidth other than 50 MHz was employed, the peak EIRP limit has to be adjusted by the resolution bandwidth ratio of $20\log(RBW/50)$ dB, where RBW is the resolution bandwidth used for the measurement expressed in MHz.
+In addition, the distance between the EUT and receive antenna was 1 meter so that 9.5 dB was added to the limit for 3 meter distance.